yChaaby/yChaaby/README.md

 <h3 align="left">Hi 👋!
-My name is Youssef and I'm a Data Science and AI engineer, from Casablanca</h3>
+My name is Youssef and I'm a Data Science and AI engineering student, from Casablanca</h3>

 ###